César Haydar

-César Rafael Haydar Villarreal (born 31 March 2001) is a Colombian footballer who plays for Atlético Junior on loan from Red Bull Bragantino as a central defender.
+César Rafael Haydar Villarreal (born 31 March 2001) is a Colombian footballer who play as a central defender and currently play for Atlético Nacional, on loan from Kawasaki Frontale.

 Club career

 Haydar was born in Suán, Atlántico Department, and started his career with local side Asefusa FC.
 In 2018 he joined Atlético Junior and was immediately assigned to their reserve team, Barranquilla FC, in the Categoría Primera B.

 Haydar made his senior debut on 1 August 2018, starting in a 1–1 away draw against Cúcuta Deportivo.
 Promoted to the first team the following March, he made his Categoría Primera A debut on 30 March 2019, playing the full 90 minutes in a draw at Jaguares de Córdoba for the same scoreline.